discolabs/django-shopify-auth/README.md

 * It persists users' Shopify access tokens in the database, rather than in the Session, meaning your app will be able to make API calls on behalf of a user when they're not logged in.

-* It supports the authentication flow for new-style "Embedded SDK" Shopify apps.
+* It supports the authentication flow for "Embedded SDK" Shopify apps.

-This project provides one package, `shopify_auth`.
-A demonstration Django project using this package is available [here](https://github.com/discolabs/auth_demo).

-If you'd like a detailed breakdown of how to set up an app from scratch using this package, I've recorded a a short series of [five minute screencasts](http://gavinballard.com/shopify-app-in-15-minutes-with-django/) showing how to get an app using `django-shopify-auth` up and running in under 15 minutes.

 Package Status
 --------------